Subacute sclerosing panencephalitis: Pathogenesis

 SSPE is caused by a latent infection by mutated copies of wild type (naturally occurring) measles virus.
 A large number of nucleocapsids are produced in the neurons and the glial cells.
-In these cells the viral genes that encode envelope proteins have restricted expression.
-As a result, infectious particles like the M protein are not produced, and the virus is able to survive persistently without evoking an immune response.
-Eventually the infection will lead to SSPE.
+In these cells, the mutated viral genes that encode envelope proteins have restricted expression.
+Without the envelope protein, infectious particles are not produced, and the defective virus can survive persistently without evoking an immune response.
+Eventually, the infection will lead to SSPE.

 When SSPE begins, it demyelinates nerves, causing them to signal unreliably.
 Later, the brain cortex atrophies, and the ventricular system becomes dilated.
 Nerve cells are destroyed through phagocytosis.
 Tauopathies and neurofibrillary tangles develop.

 Diagnosis

 SSPE may be suspected in any child with symptoms of a progressive (keeps getting worse) neurological disease and who has never been vaccinated against measles.

 Typical diagnostic tests include electroencephalography (EEG) to look for evidence of epilepsy or other disturbances to brain waves and a test of the cerebrospinal fluid to look for elevated levels of antibodies against measles and to rule out multiple sclerosis.
 Magnetic resonance imaging (MRI) of the brain usually looks normal early in the disease.